Gioachino Greco: Manuscripts

 What follows is a list of manuscripts written by Greco, as given by Murray.
 There is a large amount of overlap among the contents of many of the works; many also have identical (or near-identical) titles.
 Efforts to list and date Greco's manuscripts have been made by Antonius van der Linde (1874), J. A. Leon (1900), Murray (1913), J. G. White (1919), Alessandro Sanvito (2005), and Peter J. Monté (2014).

-All Greco's manuscripts had Italian text, though some were given English titles.
+All of Greco's manuscripts had Italian text, though some were given English titles.
 The title pages or first pages were the work of calligraphers, while the text was in Greco's own hand.
 Furthermore, some works survive only as later copies or translations, and therefore only their translated titles are known.